org-tigris-jsapar/jsapar/docs/Introduction.md

 If you want to download the XSD as a file, you will probably need to right click on the link above and choose *"Save link as..."* depending on your browser.

 ## The Schema xml
 After the leading root `<schema>` element you need to define what type of input or output you have.
-Here there are two choises:
+There are two choices:

 1. `<csvschema>`
 1. `<fixedwidthschema>`